Wind-WindKids/winding/samples/sophieandwind/frost.md

 “I thought it was supposed to be sunny here,”
 Sophie said the moment they stepped outside.

 Wind laughed.
-Sophie smiled too and they hugged.
+She did too and they hugged.

 But the chill stayed,
 as if it had followed her